 — If you hire a copyeditor, can you afford the up front fees?

 There are other basic questions, but for now that should be enough to get you thinking on the right track as a publisher.
 In this new world, your books must be as clean as possible.
 There is no such thing as a perfect novel or a totally clean novel or story.
-But make them clean.
+But make them as clean as you can without going into stupidity.

 Early Business Chores